lukas-analyst/Ebooks/README.md

-# Ebook Organizer
+# LibriSorted

 A Python tool for organizing your ebook collection.
-It scans a source folder, extracts metadata (using local tools, Google Books API, or LLM), and sorts ebooks into a structured folder hierarchy by author and title.
+It scans a source folder, extracts metadata (using local tools, Google Books API OpenLibrary API, or LLM), and sorts ebooks into a structured folder hierarchy by author and title.
 It also generates a CSV file with metadata for all processed ebooks.

 ## Features

 - Supports EPUB, MOBI, AZW3, AZW, PDB, and PDF formats
-- Extracts metadata from files, Google Books API, or LLM (Ollama)
+- Extracts metadata from files, Google Books API, OpenLibrary API, or LLM (Ollama)
 - Organizes ebooks into folders by author and title
 - Optionally writes metadata back to ebook files (except PDF)
 - Generates a CSV summary of all processed ebooks
 - Configurable via `config/config.yaml`
-- Logging to file

 ## Requirements

 - Python 3.8+
 - [Calibre](https://calibre-ebook.com/) (for `ebook-meta` command)
 - [Ollama](https://ollama.com/) (optional, for LLM metadata extraction)
-- Python packages: see `requirements.txt` (e.g. `requests`, `pyyaml`)
+- Python packages: see `requirements.txt`

 ## How to Run